leonguyen52/sprout-track/src/components/ui/calendar/README.md

 # Calendar Component

 A custom calendar component with styled appearance that follows the project's design system.
 It's designed to be cross-platform compatible with minimal changes required for React Native.
-Includes dark mode support.
+Includes dark mode support and page-based navigation.

 ## Features

 - Month navigation with previous/next buttons
+- **Page-based month and year selection** - No dropdown overlays that can be clipped by containers
 - Date selection with customizable callbacks
 - Date range selection with visual indicators
 - Support for disabled dates